Is Peacock free with Roku?

 Is Peacock worth it?

 Whether Peacock is worth it or not depends on your personal preferences and viewing habits.
 The free version of Peacock offers a substantial amount of content, including popular TV shows and movies.
-However, if you’re looking for a more extensive library and an ad-free experience, subscribing to one of the premium tiers might be a better option.
+However, if you’re looking for a more extensive library and an ad-free experience, the premium subscription tiers might be worth considering.

 In conclusion, Roku users can rejoice as Peacock is indeed available for free on their devices.
 With its diverse range of content and easy accessibility, Peacock has become a go-to streaming service for many.
-So grab your Roku remote, add the Peacock channel, and immerse yourself in a world of entertainment.
-Happy streaming!
+So grab your Roku remote, download Peacock, and get ready to immerse yourself in a world of entertainment.